The English Legal System

 - The legal body makes a mistake by applying the incorrect law or asking the wrong legal question.

 - The legal body exercises power incorrectly.
-It may apply a statutory objective with incorrect legal test.
+It may apply a statutory objective with the incorrect legal test.

 A decision can be challenged if: